alxshelepenok/lumen/content/posts/introducing-space.md

 ## Final Thought: Data is the New Currency.
 Stop Letting People Steal It From You.

 These big tech companies are getting rich off your data, without asking your permission, giving you nothing for it, and then turning around and using it against you.
-If you have the option between using a product that abuses your data and privacy (Google Drive, Dropbox, etc.) vs. ones that don’t (Space), why would you choose to allow yourself to be spied on, robbed of value, and abused?
-It’s the same argument as crypto vs. fiat.
-Governments abuse fiat currencies to the detriment of the users who hold/use it by diminishing it’s value, censoring who can use it, and weaponizing it against you.
-Well data is no different.
-There’s a reason google isn’t charging you to store files in google drive.
-Smarten up.
+If you have the option between using products that abuse your data and privacy (Google Drive, Dropbox, etc.) vs. ones that don’t (Space, Signal, etc.), why would you choose to allow yourself to be spied on, robbed of value, and abused?
+It’s finally time to wake up.
 Take back control of your data and privacy.
 Use Space and help make the Dweb a reality!

 We’re super excited to embark on this new Space journey and to help bring millions of users to the Dweb.
 We’d love to invite you all into our community to try out the new product and get your feedback.
 And if you feel there are opportunities to collaborate with us please reach out, we’d be happy to chat!